 - Percy Bysshe Shelly's "The Sensitive Plant" describes the eponymous plant's home throughout various times and seasonal changes, right up until its tender dies and her garden falls into disrepair.
 Maybe.
 It also says that death is an illusion of human perception and everything is still alive.
 So it's difficult to say what happened, if indeed anything happened and it wasn't just one big metaphor.

-- In A Raisin in the Sun, Mama Younger loves to garden, but doesn't have much space to do so.
+- A Raisin in the Sun: Mama Younger loves to garden but doesn't have much space to do so.
 As such, her most prized possession is a small, single plant growing in a flowerpot.
 She treats it as well as one of her own children, speaks about it lovingly, and is highly protective of it.
-As with other examples on this list, the plant—a tiny, fragile sign of hope and promise in a dark world—is symbolic of the Younger family's own precarious hopes and dreams.
+As with other examples on this list, the plant — a tiny, fragile sign of hope and promise in a dark world — is symbolic of the Younger family's own precarious hopes and dreams.
 It's telling that the final moment of the play shows Mama rushing into the family's old apartment for the last time, grabbing the plant, and heading out to an uncertain future with her children and grandchild.

-- Bunkichi and Mitsuko, the elderly owners of the Bookworm bookshop in Persona 3, lost their son in a tragic car accident.
+- Persona 3: Bunkichi and Mitsuko, the elderly owners of the Bookworm bookshop, lost their son in a tragic car accident.
 A persimmon tree was planted at Gekkoukan High as a memorial; however, the school is planning to renovate, and part of their plans involve destroying the tree to make way for a new wing.
 The Hierophant S. Link partly revolves around them learning about this, and their efforts to prevent this from happening.

 - The author of Springhole created a whole fictional universe called "Soulmettle".
 In said universe, the page about the origin of elves talks about a tree that developed a spirit from a combination of the minds of children and a magical crystal that was under it.
 The emotions come from a villain who cuts down the tree to get at the crystal.